-- Provide a negative declaration statement to EPA saying that no implementation plan revision is needed if reasonable progress is being made, in accordance with section L.1 above; - If the state finds that the implementation plan is inadequate to ensure reasonable progress due to emissions from outside the state, Utah shall notify EPA and the other contributing state(s), and initiate efforts through a regional planning process to address the emissions in question.
-The State of Utah shall identify in the next progress report the outcome of this regional planning effort, including any additional strategies that were developed to address the plan's deficiencies; - If the state finds that the implementation plan is inadequate to ensure reasonable progress due to emissions from another country, Utah shall notify EPA and provide information on the impairment being caused by these emissions; or - If the state finds that the implementation plan is inadequate to ensure reasonable progress due to emissions from within Utah, Utah shall develop additional strategies to address the plan deficiencies and revise the implementation plan no later than one year from the date that the progress report was due.
+- Provide a negative declaration statement to EPA saying that no implementation plan revision is needed if reasonable progress is being made, in accordance with section L.1 above: - If the state finds that the implementation plan is inadequate to ensure reasonable progress due to emissions from outside the state, Utah shall notify EPA and the other contributing state(s), and initiate efforts through a regional planning process to address the emissions in question.
+The State of Utah shall identify in the next progress report the outcome of this regional planning effort, including any additional strategies that were developed to address the plan's deficiencies; - If the state finds that the implementation plan is inadequate to ensure reasonable progress due to emissions from another country, Utah shall notify EPA and provide information on the impairment being caused by these emissions; or - If the state finds that the implementation plan is inadequate to ensure reasonable progress due to emissions from within Utah, Utah shall develop additional strate later egies than to address the one year from plan def the date iciencies that the and revi progress ise the report implementation was due. plan no